lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

     :name: portal_results_join
     :width: 600

-    The results of a join
+    The results of a join.

 Note that 'is_good_match' is of type boolean whereas in the ADQL query above we selected good matches by filtering on 'truth.is_good_match = 1' .
 With ADQL, the =0 (false) / =1 (true) syntax for booleans should be used.